UPGcarts/PrestaShop/docs/en/configuration.md

 Module Requirements
 -------------------
 The UPG API requires that each transaction sends through the gender of the customer.
-For this purpose the if you wish to use the module then the user title is now a required field and each title must have an assigned gender.
+For this purpose if you wish to use the module then the user title is now a required field and each title must have an assigned gender.

-In the admin if you go to Customer->Titles, ensure each title listed has the gender set to Male or Female You will also need to modify your template to make the title a required field
+In the admin if you go to Customer->Titles, ensure that each title listed has the gender set to Male or Female You will also need to modify your template to make the title a required field

 MNS Processing